Every free basic convex semi-algebraic set has an LMI representation

 To prove (\ref{it:minelement}), choose $A_1\in\mathfrak{T}$.
-If $A_1$ is not minimal, then there exists $A_2\in\mathfrak{T}$ such that $A_1 \supsetneq A_2.$ Continuing in this fashion, we eventually find a minimal set $T$ as the alternative is a nested strictly decreasing sequence
+If $A_1$ is not minimal, then there exists $A_2\in\mathfrak{T}$ such that $A_1 \supsetneq A_2.$ Continuing in this fashion, eventually produces a minimal set $T$ as the alternative is a nested strictly decreasing sequence

-from $\mathfrak{T}$ which contradicts (6). \end{proof}
+from $\mathfrak{T}$ which contradicts $(vi)$. \end{proof}

 Facts about the relation between dominating points and $\cPNsig$-closures are collected in the next lemma.
 Recall the characterization of dominating points given in Lemma \ref{lem:yesdomin-warmup}.
 If $A$ is a graded subset of $\hbd_p$, let $A_*$ denote the graded set $A_*=(A_*(n))$.
 Recall, if $B$ is also a graded set, then $A\cap B$ is the graded set $(A(n)\cap B(n))$.